Our team has identified various measures that will be taken to ensure that students who are people of color are welcomed and supported at Concordia.

-Status: The Concordia College Board of Regents approved the Diversity Scholarship at the Aug.
+Status: Complete.
+The Concordia College Board of Regents approved the development of the Diversity Scholarship at the Aug.
 9 meeting.
-Details are being finalized by the Financial Aid Office and will be available Sept.
-24.
+The Diversity Scholarship application opened Oct.
+15 to historically underrepresented students.

 - Schedule recurring diversity training for all Enrollment and Marketing staff.

-Status: Enrollment staff completed Implicit Bias Training with the Office of Diversity on Aug.
+Status: Ongoing.
+There are recurring diversity training sessions across campus.
+Enrollment staff completed Implicit Bias Training with the Office of Diversity on Aug.
 12 and marketing staff completed the training Aug.
 19.

 - Create a resource page for students who are people of color and students from underserved populations.